On highly regular strongly regular graphs: Point graphs of partial quadrangles

-For every incidence structure we may define its \emph{point-graph}.
+For every incidence structure we may define its \emph{point graph}.
 This is a simple graph which has as vertices the points of the incidence structure such that between two points there is an edge if and only if the points are collinear.